Grasmere

 The educational profile of Grasmere exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 21.0%, significantly lower than Greater Sydney's average of 38.0%.
-Bachelor degrees are the most common at 15.2%, followed by postgraduate qualifications (3.6%) and graduate diplomas (2.2%).
-Vocational credentials are prevalent, with 33.8% of residents aged 15+ holding such qualifications, including advanced diplomas (9.8%) and certificates (24.0%).
+Bachelor degrees are the most common, at 15.2%, followed by postgraduate qualifications (3.6%) and graduate diplomas (2.2%).
+Vocational credentials are also prevalent, with 33.8% of residents aged 15+ holding them, including advanced diplomas (9.8%) and certificates (24.0%).
 A total of 21.8% of the population is actively engaged in formal education, comprising 7.0% in secondary education, 6.6% in primary education, and 4.5% pursuing tertiary education.

 A substantial 21.8% of the population actively pursues formal education.
 This includes 7.0% in secondary education, 6.6% in primary education, and 4.5% pursuing tertiary education.